asturias.com

 How to get to Gijón

-Gijón occupies a privileged geographical position on the Asturian map, a few minutes from Oviedo and Avilés, on the highway «Y», great artery of the Asturian metropolis, and half an hour from the airport of Asturias, which maintains daily connections with the main Madrid, Barcelona, La Coruña, Balearic, Canary, Paris and London cities.
+Gijón occupies a privileged geographical position on the Asturian map, Just 30 minutes from Oviedo and Avilés, via the "Y" motorway, a major artery of the Asturian metropolis, and half an hour from Asturias airport, which maintains daily connections with the main cities of Madrid, Barcelona, La Coruña, the Balearic Islands, the Canary Islands, Paris and London.

 We can highlight two large road axes: